pg-sharding/spqr/README.md

 ## Tests

-SPQR does not have unit tests yet but has end-to-end tests.
+SPQR has regression tests.
 These tests requires Docker and can be run using `make run`.
 Also, there are stress tests but it work in progress.
 For more information on testing, please see `test` and `stress` section in [Makefile](./Makefile).

 ## License